MicrosoftDocs/VBA-Docs/api/Publisher.Shape.Hyperlink.md

 ## Example

-This example sets shape one on page one in the active publication to jump to the specified Web site when the shape is clicked.
+This example sets shape one on page one in the active publication to jump to the specified website when the shape is chosen.

 ```vb
 Dim hypTemp As Hyperlink